Here you will find answers to some of the most frequent questions we get concerning Lingscape. If you don’t find what you need, let us know.

 I have uploaded a photo to the app, and now it is gone.
 Why?

 Sometimes, we hide photos from the public photo stream.
-The main reason to do so is when a photo does not match our criteria for data collection and quality.
+The main reason to do so is because a photo does not match our criteria for data collection and quality.
 Was the photo off-topic maybe?
 Did it contain your cat or Aunt Lydia baking cookies?
-Was it blurred, upside down, or did it contain anything but language in the public?
+Was it blurred, upside down, or did it show anything but language in the public?
 Then yes, your photo might have got missing from the public stream.
 Otherwise, not so likely.